mrxten/XamEffects/README.md

 }
 ```

-Also, for Linker you can call these methods in Xamarin.Forms App.cs
+Also, for Linker you can call this method in Xamarin.Forms App.cs
 ```csharp
 public App()
 {